 1 inch = 2.54 centimeters

-This means that one inch is exactly equal to 2.54 centimeters.
+Put another way, one inch is exactly equal to 2.54 centimeters.
 This seemingly simple equation is the foundation for all conversions between these two units.
 It's derived from international agreements and standards that ensure consistency in measurements across different regions and industries.
 Knowing this conversion factor allows us to convert any measurement in centimeters to its equivalent in inches, and vice versa.

-Therefore, to find how many inches are in 5 centimeters, we must use this ratio to convert.
+So, to find how many inches are in 5 centimeters, we must use this ratio to convert.
 The formula to convert centimeters to inches is:

 Inches = Centimeters / 2.54